 The Early Pregnancy Assessment Unit is part of the Gynaecology Assessment Unit, which offers help and support for those experiencing problems in early pregnancy up to 16 weeks.

-Once you have been referred you will be contacted by a member of staff who will initially offer a triage assessment over the phone.
-If an appointment is necessary you will be offered a time to attend the unit for an ultrasound scan or to be assessed by the doctor.
+If you have had a positive pregnancy test, are under 6 weeks pregnant and experiencing complications, please contact your GP for care and support.
+Should your GP refer you to our early pregnancy assessment unit, you will be contacted by a member of staff who will initially offer a triage assessment over the phone, within 48 hours.
+If an appointment is necessary, you will be offered a time to attend the unit for an assessment by the nurse or doctor.

 Following the scan: